nslaba/CSC-305---Assignment-3---RayTracer/README.md

 ## Summary
 I have chosen to work in C++ as it is the fastest option.
 With C++ my images take a maximum of several seconds to be produced, whereas with python they could have taken up to several minutes.
-The Raytracer is set up to support local illumination (Ambient, Diffuse and Specular), reflections and shadows using recursion.
+The Raytracer is set up to support local illumination (Ambient, Diffuse and Specular), reflections and shadows using recursion of depth 3.

 Illumination:

 <img width="296" alt="image" src="https://user-images.githubusercontent.com/77686772/213516026-e0d95cc5-1020-4341-beee-b9faf225a24f.png">

 Specular light:

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/77686772/213516660-4ebb9e20-0ada-4f58-bb89-430e6cd3cd2b.png">

 Reflections:

 <img width="281" alt="image" src="https://user-images.githubusercontent.com/77686772/213516956-ffb2a74b-0ac3-49db-bd82-560ac94b9867.png">

 Shadows:

 <img width="294" alt="image" src="https://user-images.githubusercontent.com/77686772/213516339-02479661-8701-4c06-984b-e1eef1caf113.png">

 ## Functionality

-## Design

-What I have done:
-Within my main function I first parse the input file by calling "parse_file_string(read_file[argv[1]])" all my parsing is done in a seperate file called Parsing.cpp and Parsing.h contains all the declerations for Parsing.cpp.
+My project first deals with the input text file by reading it, parsing it and populating the proper struct variables.
+All of my parsing is done in a seperate file called Parcing.cpp.

-Parsing.cpp-->
-takes the input file and copies it into a string in order to not have to work with the file throughout.
-Then it calls populate_structs which populates the nescessary structs defined in structs.hpp.

-After parsing, my mane updates the nescessary matrices for each sphere that are all stored as structs within a "spheres" vector.

-Once all of my variables have been updated, the main goes on to create the correct view plane in order to generate the right rays.
-It computes the Width and the Height and creates an array of pixel structs which hold rgb components.
+Once all of my variables are updated, the main in RayTracer.cpp constructs the correct view plane.
+Using the Width and the Height it creates an array of pixel structs which hold RGB components.
+Once the array of pixels and the view plane are generated, the main is ready to create the Ray struct (defined in structs.hpp) particular to the particular pixel.
+To compute the color of this ray Ray, ratrace(ray) is called returning its color in RGB.
+The color is then stored in the array of pixels.
-My main is now ready to create each ray by creating a double forloop and computing Uc and Vr.
-With this it has enough information to create a new Ray struct (defined in structs.hpp) with a starting point (vec3), a normalized direction (vec3), depth (for recursion) and a boolean to state whether we are dealing with a reflected ray or not.
-To compute the color of this ray, raytrace(ray) is called returning its color.

-Raytrace:
+Raytrace(ray):
-a recursive function that repeatedly finds the closest intersection with the help of "compute_closest_intersection" for the particular ray it is dealing with.
-It then checks if there has been an intersection or not and if there isn't it returns black for a reflected ray and returns the background color for an original ray.
-If there has been an intersection though, it then computes all the shadow components for each light shining on it with "shadow_ray" function.
-It then reduces its depth and calls itself again with a reflected ray of the previous ray.
+raytrace is a recursive function that repeatedly finds the closest intersection for the particular ray.
+It checks if there has been an intersection or not and if there hasn't been any, then it returns black for a reflected ray and returns the background color for an original ray.
+If there has been an intersection, then it calculates the given shadows casted by each light (shadow_ray function).
+Lastly the depth of ray is reduced and raytracer is called again with the now reflected ray.

-I have omitted:
-Nothing in particular.